- Home

 What are access arrangements?Who is eligible for access arrangements?

 Anyone with a special educational need or disability may be eligible for access arrangements in public exams.
 They can also be considered for candidates with temporary injury.
+Please note that a formal diagnosis does not automtically entitle a student to an access arrangement.

 Can a candidate have an exam concession without a diagnosis?